Welcome to USU!

 You can register to use the LRC's website in several minutes, but please allow our staff up to 2 business days to confirm your account information and activate privileges.

-The ARCS One-Stop provides a central location for students, faculty, and staff to receive face-to-face technology consultations, support and training.
+The OCIO One-Stop provides a central location for students, faculty, and staff to receive face-to-face technology consultations, support and training.

 There are several help options available from the ARCS One-Stop: